 Listen for that little”click” of the lids that tells you that they are sealed.

 This is the recommended way to safely preserve jam.
 I always use Sure Jell.
-The directions are very thorough, percise and easy to understand.
+The directions are very thorough, precise and easy to understand.

 At the end of the day, I am tired, sticky but very satisfied!
 My pantry looks beautiful with 26 jars of strawberry jam, 8 jars of raspberry jam and 6 jars of sour cherry jam.
-And my whole house smells like jam!
+And my whole house smells like sweet sticky jammy goodness!